 Your application should include:

-- A brief proposal (no more than 2 x A4 pages) discussing how your choreographic practice will be developed through a specific international professional development experience
+- a brief proposal (no more than 800 words) discussing how you will develop your choreographic practice through a specific international professional development experience

-- A DVD or link to online video sample of work (3–6 minutes of continuous choreography)
+- a link to a sample of work (3–6 minutes of continuous choreography)

 Applicants must be an Australian citizen or resident and an Ausdance member.